ltelab/disdrodb/docs/source/contribute_data.rst

 Once the DISDRODB directory structure, the raw data and the metadata are set up, you are ready to implement the DISDRODB reader of your data.

-However, before actually implementing it, we highly suggest to first read the `DISDRODB reader structure <https://disdrodb.readthedocs.io/en/latest/readers.html#reader-structure>`_ section.
+However, before actually implementing it, we highly recommend to first read the `DISDRODB reader structure <https://disdrodb.readthedocs.io/en/latest/readers.html#reader-structure>`_ section.

 To facilitate the task of developing the reader, we provide a `step-by-step tutorial <https://github.com/ltelab/disdrodb/blob/main/tutorials/reader_preparation.ipynb>`_